Cold Start Emissions | Automotive Market | Environmental Technologies | Corning

 But cold-start emissions – the dangerous gases produced during the first 60 seconds or so after ignition – continue to represent the most toxic segment of the engine operating cycle.
 In fact, more than 70 percent of all the harmful gas emissions from a single average drive originate during this cold-start immediately after start-up.

 That’s because catalysts typically don’t reach full efficiency until the engine exhaust gas heats the catalyst up to the temperature at which catalytic reactions are initiated within a catalytic converter.
 So as regulators and citizens around the world continue their expectations for more vehicular emissions reduction, Corning innovators have intensified their focus on this critical first-minute window.
-Resulting in the opportunity to now offer two different emissions-control options for auto manufacturers:

-First, Corning® FLORA® substrates, specifically designed to allow the catalysts to heat faster and reduce harmful gases that occur just after an engine starts.
+Corning® FLORA® substrates are specifically designed to allow the catalysts to heat faster and reduce harmful gases that occur just after an engine starts.
 FLORA substrates, like many of Corning’s clean-air products, begin with cordierite, a high temperature, lightweight, low-expansion ceramic material.
 FLORA substrates, however, using a unique compositional approach, achieve a much lower mass compared to standard substrates, up to 35%, while maintaining structural and thermal-mechanical integrity.

 With a super-low mass and high durability, FLORA substrates can rapidly absorb the heat from a just-started engine, allowing the catalytic coating to heat up to full thermal efficiency more quickly than conventional substrates, often many seconds sooner.